Mindo-Joseph/aptitude/spec.md

 - [ ] Fix bug in google auth not changing navbar links
 - [ ] Creating an exam event does create it but now it must take in the user account email and not service account email
 - [ ]

+## Frontend Inspiration

+### Homepage
+  - [ ]  Navbar with logo, solutions, features, pricing, login, signup
+  - [ ]  Banner with title, description, and call to action buttons
+  - [ ]  Product demo section with an embedded youtube video
+  - [ ]  Use cases section with 3 cards each card has a title an image on the right and a learn more link
+  - [ ]  The features section with 4 cards.
+Each with an icon a title and a description and a learn more link
+  - [ ]  Partners section
+  - [ ]  FAQ section
+  - [ ]  Testimonials section
+  - [ ]  Footer with links to social media and contact info
+  - [ ]  Chat widget